stevetarver/stevetarver.github.io/_posts/2016-07-16-choosing-ember.md

 brew install watchman
 ```

 After I create a new project, my next step is to commit the skeleton to git so I can roll back if I really screw something up.
 When I opened the project in WebStorm, the git log shows no uncommitted files. ???
-During project generation, the `.gitignore` was created and all files committed by Tomster.
+During project generation, the `.gitignore` was created and all files were committed by Tomster.
 Thanks for the assist Tom.

 Let's run it and see what happens.